Ball State University- International Travel Policy

 III.
 Insurance Requirements

 A. All travelers in programs directly controlled and administered by the University must purchase the university designated health and evacuation insurance.
-In addition, those student travelers traveling in excess of 60 days in such programs must also purchase the university designated international identity card.
-For trips of 60 days or less, purchase of the international identity card is optional.
 Contact the Rinker Center for International Programs or the Office of Risk Management for details.

 B. Students traveling in programs not directly controlled and administered by the University must meet all the administrative and insurance requirements of those programs.
 A list of such programs approved for study abroad at Ball State University is available on the Rinker Center for International Programs website.